-Outside of this, you have hobbyists.
-Hobbyists who love video games and have been playing for a long time.
-They are so dedicated to video games, that they'll make their own small websites, gaming channels, etc, just to show off their skills.
+Thankfully, there is a third group, hobbyists who love video games.
+So dedicated to video games that they'll make websites, gaming channels, etc, just to show off their skills.
 There's a ton of talent out there, scattered across the internet, unorganized.
-One of our goals is to bring all those talented gamers together to create a force to be reconned with.
+One of our goals is to bring all those talented gamers together to create a large database of game quality.

 Gamers who want to make a difference.
-Whether you want to speak out against bad gaming practices, talk about video games you love, or get your gaming news, videos, and reviews from gamers who don't have ulterior motives, we want you to join us.
+Speak out against bad gaming practices, talk about video games you love, or get your gaming news, videos, and reviews from gamers who don't have ulterior motives, we want you to join us.

 Game Sense lets you grow in power the more you post, vote, and rate, giving you more votes on each post, and more power to change scores.